-With the markets feeling so gloomy and bearish as of late, I thought it would be a good time to look at the worst stock market crashes in history.
-After all, we all need to know that one day, this too shall pass.
-There is another side to market crashes and corrections, no matter how much despair there is from investors.
-Just keep in mind that the S&P 500 has gained on average about 10% since its inception in 1957.
+With the markets feeling so gloomy and bearish lately, I thought it would be a good time to look at history’s worst stock market crashes.
+After all, we all need to know that this will pass one day.
+However, there is another side to market crashes and corrections, no matter how much despair there is from investors.
+Remember that the S&P 500 has gained, on average, about 10% since its inception in 1957.
 This includes several notable market crashes and bubbles.

 What Is a Market Crash?

 Wait, so am I calling this current downturn a market crash?
 Not really.

 The stock markets see an average correction of at least 10% every two years.